Coping with divorce

 - Be patient with yourself and with your child.
 Emotional concerns, loss, and hurt following divorce take time to heal and this often happens in phases.

-Changes of any kind are hard — know that you and your kids can and will adjust to this one.
+Changes of any kind are hard — know that you and your children can and will adjust to this one.
 Finding your inner strength and getting help to learn new coping skills are hard work, but can make a big difference to helping your family get through this difficult time.